jclwilson/jclwilson.github.io/_posts/2017-10-15-invisible-art-fairs.md

 “You come to me with summaries of summaries, a round-up of round-ups.
 It seems these are one and the same.
 The same artworks.
 The same magnificence.
 The same takes.
 Why should I listen to you before my most trusted ambassadors?”

-Marco Polo fell silently for a moment, before the Great Khan continued.
+Marco Polo fell silent for a moment, before the Great Khan continued.

 “I think I understand your format, let me describe an artwork, and you will tell me if it exists?
-An artwork of great size and length, this one draws a thimble from the deep well of history, it represents the latest work by the young artist living and working in the fashionable up-and-coming area of the city.
+An artwork of great size and length, this piece draws a thimble from the deep well of history.
+It represents the latest work by the young artist living and working in the fashionable up-and-coming area of the city.
 The artwork explores issues of memory, desire, and subverts the gaze of the viewer.”

 “Indeed Great Khan, such an artwork will exist, and such an artwork will be written on, just as you have described.
-I myself may talk of such a work, but you must see that my stories are unlike those of your officials, for whom sale prices are more important, my stories are accompanied by stunning photo slideshows, <span class="underline">click to see more</span>.”
+I myself may talk of such a work, but you must see that my stories are unlike those of your officials, for whom sale prices are more important.
+You see, my stories are accompanied by stunning photo slideshows, <span class="underline">click to see more</span>.”